-For most companies, the first of the year is a time to rally the troops – it’s a time to get laser focused on the company’s strategy.
+For most companies, the beginning of the year is a time to rally the troops – it’s a time to get laser focused on the company’s strategy.
 It’s also a natural time to communicate annual goals and the role individuals, teams, and organizations play in bringing that strategy to life.

 Sound familiar?
 I hope so.
 In fact, I love the sense of systems and renewal within the seasons society has engrained in us.
 Every January feels like a fresh start – an opportunity to hover up to the ‘big picture’ and set a roadmap for the year ahead.

 That said, all too often the “big push” for strategy communications comes early and often in the beginning of the year – the email from the CEO outlining the strategy, the brand-new intranet page with the supporting detail, and the cascading of performance goals and measures throughout the organization.
 While these activities are mission-critical for setting the baseline, communicating company strategy is an evolving, engaging, and multi-channeled experience – more like a constant and consistent conversation vs. a “one and done” approach.

 Once the strategy is rolled out and the goals are set, it’s about tending the fire and making it real.
 Along the way, you have to help people see themselves in the strategy – empowering them to contribute to the whole, trusting their intelligence, and highlighting proof points in a consistent and multi-dimensional way.